 In performing the verifications, we have limited ourselves to finite domains.
 We have chosen to have two locations, two kinds of values, two kinds of flags, and two process identities (in addition to the memory process).
 The resulting program has approximately a hundred thousand states and the specification approximately a thousand states.
 The systems allow thousands of different events.
 The systems are modelled as deterministic automata.
-The full specification amounts to 10-15 pages of M2L formulas (written in a macro language).
+The full specification amounts to more than 13 pages of M2L formulas (written in a macro language).

 The aspect that we are interested in here is the use of trace abstractions.
-Without going into any further details, we assume that the M2L formulas $\phi{P_1} \wedge \phi{P_2}$ and $\phi{S_1} \wedge \phi{S_2}$ define the implementation and the specification, respectively, of our solution (each conjunct specifies the behavior of one process).
-The universe $\mathcal{U}$ consists of $\tau$ and a number of parameterized events: rd, wrt, rtn, atmrd, atmwrt, rpcCall, rpcRtn denoting reads, writes, returns, atomic reads, atomic writes, rpc calls and rpc returns respectivly.
+Without going into any further details, we assume that the M2L formulas $\phi{P_1} \wedge \phi{P_2}$ and $\phi{S_1} \wedge \phi{S_2}$ define the implementation and the specification, respectively, of our solution.
+The universe $\mathcal{U}$ consists of $\tau$ and a number of parameterized events: rd, wrt, rtn, atmrd, atmwrt, rpcCall, rpcRtn denoting reads, writes, returns, atomic reads, atomic writes, rpc calls and rpc returns respectively.
 For example, rd: [?, obs, 1] is a read event, where the first parameter is unspecified, the second is obs, which stands for an observable event, and the last parameter 1 denotes the process id.
 A similar notation is used for other events.